shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- at this point, try playing on your own without the song, too (?)
+    - and reiterate that in L10 changes, sets up L11 all groups which requires some playing on your own.
+    - also a kind of "free play" ending to this playing stretch, before moving into tonescapes & tactile reading...

 - Introduce bass notes around the anchor.
 Hear them structuring the song.
 Use them to create additional structures.
 - Look at Lesson 8 Notation alongside this one.
 They're related.
 - Some good bass note songs: